Close Cookie Popup

 Active Listening & Validation – Creating True Emotional Safety

-Your responses model emotional intelligence for your students.
+Your responses model kids' emotional intelligence.
 Reiterate the importance of being non-judgmental: "Thank you for sharing that, Matthew.
 It's brave to talk about our feelings."

 Show empathy in your replies: "It sounds like that was a really frustrating situation for you when that happened," or "I can understand why that would make you feel excited!"